peytondmurray/CV/peyton_murray_cv.typ

     #h(1fr)
     May 2021 - Present

-    - As part of Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs.
-Much of this work consisted of open source contributions to upstream Python packages in the scientific Python ecosystem - see my #link("https://github.com/peytondmurray", "GitHub profile") for examples of my work.
-In addition to being technical lead for numerous projects, I also acted as a personnel manager for a team of Quansight developers from around the globe.
+    - As tech lead for Quansight's consulting branch, delivered custom-built solutions to meet a wide range of customer needs all the way from early stage startups to large contracts requiring corrdination across multiple teams.
+    - Much of this work focused on open source contributions to upstream Python packages, including maintenance (testing, linting, packaging, releasing, and CI/CD) and feature development for some of the largest open source projects in the Python ecosystem: `numpy`, (including C code underlying the C-API), `scipy`, `conda`, `jupyter`, and more.
+See my #link("https://github.com/peytondmurray", "GitHub profile") for my recent work.
+    - Acted as a personnel manager for a team of Quansight developers from around the globe, helping others to grow their engineering skills and advocating for their needs.
   ],
   [],
   [